adnanalam8360/UplianceAssignment/README.md

 ) AS SubQuery;
 On average **one** order is placed each session

+## Python Analysis
+## Data Verification:
+Confirmed no missing values in CookingSessions and UserDetails.
+Verified missing ratings in OrderDetails for canceled orders.

+## Data Merging:
+Merged all three tables using Pandas, creating a consolidated dataset.
+Explored customer and session-level insights with merged data.

+## Visualizations (if applicable):

+Potentially used Seaborn and Matplotlib to visualize trends such as dish popularity, user spending, and age group preferences.

 Python
 import pandas as pd
 from IPython.display import display